scylladb/scylladb/README.md

 ## Scylla APIs and compatibility
 By default, Scylla is compatible with Apache Cassandra and its APIs - CQL and Thrift.
-There is also support for the API of Amazon DynamoDB™, which needs to be enabled and configured in order to be used.
+There is also support for the API of Amazon DynamoDB™, which needs to be enabled and configured to be used.
 For more information on how to enable the DynamoDB™ API in Scylla, and the current compatibility of this feature as well as Scylla-specific extensions, see [Alternator](docs/alternator/alternator.md) and